AngleProtocol/angle-docs/other/cross-chain.md

 This comes with the disadvantage of increasing fees and slippage for people bridging on top of fragmenting token liquidity through different standards.

-To keep a single standard for each of its tokens, Angle allows approved bridged versions of agEUR and ANGLE to be swapped 1:1 to a canonical ("official") version of agEUR (or ANGLE) on every chain.
+To keep a single standard for each of its tokens, Angle allows approved bridged versions of EURA and ANGLE to be swapped 1:1 to a canonical ("official") version of EURA (or ANGLE) on every chain.

 This guarantees that only **a single standard is kept for each token** and that fees for users bridging are minimal (no slippage).